SR-22 Insurance Explained: Costs, Requirements & How to Get It

 2. Consider smaller regional insurers: Local companies sometimes offer better rates than national carriers

-3. Ask about discount programs: Safe driver courses, bundling, and payment discounts can reduce costs
+3. Ask about discount programs: Safe driver courses, bundling (up to 25%), and payment discounts can reduce costs

 4. Opt for minimum coverage initially: Meet state requirements with liability-only coverage if budget is tight

-6. Improve your credit score: Most states allow insurers to use credit-based insurance scores.
-Understand how credit affects insurance rates and work to improve your score.
+6. Improve your credit score: Most states allow insurers to use credit-based insurance scores, so better credit means lower premiums

 7. Take a defensive driving course: Some states and insurers offer discounts for completing approved courses

-8. Bundle policies: If you have homeowners or renters insurance, bundling can reduce overall costs
+8. Bundle policies: Combining with homeowners or renters insurance can reduce overall costs

 State Minimum Coverage Filing Duration